Information

 Do the corporate plan, business plan and annual reports clearly set out how the public body contributes to National Outcomes, with a line of sight to the National Performance Framework, including links to planned spending and specific outputs that are expected and how they contribute to achieving National Outcomes?

-12.3 Framework Documents – how confident are you that there is evidence of an up-to-date Framework Document in place with your sponsored body that is published on the public bodies website, has been shared with Public Bodies Support Unit to add to the central repository and has appropriate arrangements in place to monitor adherence to?
+12.3 Framework Documents – Is there a Framework Document (updated within the last 3 years) in place, published on the public bodies’ website and shared with the Public Bodies Support Unit to add to the central repository.

 Governance Structures, processes, systems, and controls should be in place to ensure robust financial management and monitoring, and compliance with the Scottish Public Finance Manual.